IAU: Central Bureau for Astronomical Telegrams

 of Earth and Planetary Sciences at Harvard University, and the

-computer infrastructure is gradually being moved from SAO to EPS.
+computer infrastructure was moved from SAO to EPS.

-Special Note: The Central Bureau has moved over from the
+Special Note: The Central Bureau was moved over from the

 As well over 20,000 webpages are involved in the transfer, there